sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ## 4 Make the target system
-    After the cross tool chain and related tools are built and installed, you can continue to produce the target system.
+    After the cross-compile toolchain and related tools are built and installed, you can continue to produce the target system.

 ### 4.1 Distribution building instructions